coding-snake/snake/README.md

 This project was developed with the use of Visual Studio 2022, for more information please check the license on their [official website](https://visualstudio.microsoft.com/license-terms/vs2022-ga-community/)

 This project utilizes the Simple DirectMedia Layer (SDL) library, which is licensed under the Zlib license.
-Please see the [LICENSE](./LICENSE_SDL.md) file for more details.
+You can view the license [here](https://github.com/libsdl-org/SDL/blob/main/LICENSE.txt)

 ## 3. How to use